docker-library/docs/ibm-semeru-runtimes/content.md

 ## Overview

-The files in this repository are used to build the images that contain IBM Semeru Runtime Open Edition OpenJDK binaries.
+The images in this repository contain OpenJDK binaries that are built by IBM Semeru Runtimes.

 # What is IBM Semeru Runtimes ?